VLAM3D/vulkanmitts/README.md

 ### Tests

-Tests only works with Python 3.4 and up because of the use of contextlib.ExitStack.
-This class cleans Vulkan code tremendously.
-Porting the tests to 2.7 would require writing an equivalent class.

 Coverage is very limited.
 Currently we have the equivalent of the "template" sample in the Lunar SDK.
 It's a textured cube.

 More test cases are welcome.